TrueCar: Drafting Off Vroom's IPO (Think Days Of Thunder) (NASDAQ:TRUE)

 We know now that Vroom's IPO was auspicious and the company sports a $5.3 billion valuation.
 From its inception in 2012 through Q1 2020, Vroom has lost $616 million.
 The company's CEO, Paul Hennessy, was Chief of Priceline.com (later renamed Booking.com) and has been CEO since 2016.

 Vroom is looking to take advantage of the euphoria and current bull market as strong investor sentiment for e-commerce, disruption, large addressable markets, and growth have fueled demand for this deal.
-Carvana Co (CVNA) was the first to introduce this online used car buying concept.
+Carvana Co.
+(CVNA) was the first to introduce this online used car buying concept.

 - "The market is placing a high value on next-generation companies that can thrive in a post-COVID economy," said Matthew Kennedy, a senior IPO market strategist with Renaissance Capital, which manages IPO-focused ETFs.
 "Vroom falls into that category."